 Georgia follows §51-11-7 modified comparative negligence – 50 percent rule.
-This basically means that you must be 50 percent or less at fault in an accident to collect a settlement.
-This contrasts with other states who use pure contributory negligence.
-In those states, you cannot collect a settlement if you contributed to the incident in any way.
+This means that you must be less than 50 percent at fault in an accident to collect a settlement.
+This contrasts with states who use pure contributory negligence and pure comparative negligence.
+In pure contributory negligence states, you cannot collect a settlement if you contributed to the incident in any way.

-It also contrasts from pure comparative negligence because it does not put a specific constraint on the degree one party contributed to an accident.
-Many people consider pure contributory negligence laws as overly harsh, so comparative negligence laws are a compromise.
+Pure comparative negligence does not put a specific constraint on the degree one party contributed to an accident.

 Georgia’s Comparative Negligence Laws Impact on Your Settlement

 Understanding how comparative negligence laws influence your settlement is very important.
 In most personal injury claims, you will seek compensation for some of the following damages:

 Let us say that you were involved in a car accident.
 You suffered significant injuries, missed time at work, and your car was totaled.
 The sum of all these damages and financial losses totaled $100,000.